foreseecode/verint-xm-sdk-ios-samples/CustomInvitationSample/README.md

-This example demonstrates the use of a custom invite handler.
+This sample project demonstrates an implementation of custom invite handler with the Verint's Survey Managment survey.